HossamEzzat921/HossamEzzat921/README.md

 -✨ I'm @HossamEzzat921 and here's a snapshot about me:

 -👀 I’m interested in exploring innovative technologies and contributing to open-source projects.
+    🤖 AI | 🌐 Front-end Development

 -🌱 I’m currently learning artificial intelligence and developing my skills as a front-end developer.